Debt, eviction and hunger: Millions fall back into crisis as stimulus and safety nets vanish

 “Things were so behind at the end of May, as soon as it was coming in, it was going out,” she said.
 “With the $600 [weekly unemployment benefits], I could cover the necessities.
 I’m not sure what I can cover with [$225].”

 Although Karin has a PhD in educational psychology, she hasn’t been able to find a job in her field, and a minimum wage position wouldn’t cover the rent.
 When Sept.
 1 rolls around, she doesn’t know what the four of them — plus two cats and two dogs, most taken in from others who had been evicted — will do.
 Her son has been urging her to start selling household items to save up for a used mobile home.
-Smith said he’s been pressing her ever since he read that Walmart allows RVs to park in its lots for free.
+Karin said he’s been pressing her ever since he read that Walmart allows RVs to park in its lots for free.

 “Now I know why my great-grandmother never wanted to talk about the Spanish flu,” she said.
 “When this is over, none of us will want to talk about it.”